 Our Primary School Sport’s Funding enables us to extend our provision through employing additional sports professionals, entering into more competitive sports competitions and training our staff to deliver in-house quality PE sessions.

 The Government provides all schools in England with a Sports Premium grant.
 The rationale behind this was to ensure that there is an Olympic legacy for sport in England.
 The grant has been given to schools to enhance the provision of sport and PE and comes with certain guidelines about how this money can be spent.
+This academic year, we have been given £17,730 to spend.
 Schools have been given the choice of how the money is spent, as each school setting has their own particular needs and areas on which they need to focus.

 The PE and Sport Premium provides ring fenced money to primary school head teachers to make additional and sustained improvements to the quality of the PE and sport activities they offer their pupils.